SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch4_Transaction_Management.md

    > QUES: Currently I don't understand how a savepoint outside a transaction
    > works, per the [document](https://www.sqlite.org/lang_savepoint.html), it
    > seems to work like a `BEGIN DEFERRED TRANSACTION`(Ok, what is this then?).
+   >
+   > Not an answer to the question:
+   > `BEGIN DEFERRED TRANSACTION` won't create any transaction until the actual
+   > SQL statements are passed, see the `Explicit locking` section for more.

 3. We are pretty clear that SQLite does not support nested transactions, but the document says that you can emulate this using savepoints.